VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 Types of VoIP Communications

 When thinking about examples of VoIP, consider the nature of the communications.
+A VoIP system is highly effective in replacing traditional phone systems and enhancing business communication.
 Typically, all voice communications consist of the following scenarios:

 - User to User VoIP